-These days technology architects are truly getting excited at the potential of hyperscale data centers.
+These days technology architects are truly getting excited at the potential of a hyperscale data center.
 They can build technical masterpieces of limitless scale, which can be connected in many ways, and be manipulated or repurposed to serve multiple functions.

 Granted, these engineers aren’t building robots, dinosaurs or spaceships.
 Better yet – they are deploying the foundations to support business functions like product development, human capital management, or applications which stream movies about robots, dinosaurs, and spaceships to millions of people around the world.

 The type of structured data or unstructured content which a hyperscale data center supports varies from business to business.
 There are, however, common needs for faster delivery, tighter security, and rock-solid reliability for any enterprise that needs the sort of capacity only a Hyperscale Service framework can deliver.

-From our experience, here are the top five reasons to invest in a hyperscale data center to meet your growing business information management needs.
+From our experience, here are the top five reasons to have a hyperscale data center to meet your growing business information management needs.